 At Kalaari, we are active investors in SaaS.
 We have always been proponents of the opportunity and supporting early-stage founders.
 This report is a culmination of our efforts to support the next generation of founders in accelerating their learning from those who have walked the path before.

-If you are interested in supporting our podcast series or other initiatives in SaaS, feel free to reach out to us.
+If you are interested in supporting our podcast series or other initiatives in SaaS, feel to reach out to us saas@kalaari.com with Ravi Sarogi Co-Founder at Uniphore ABOUT UNIPHORE uniphore MM